DBProductions/js-helping/README.md

 # Build it

-Using grunt to run JSHint, QUnit and UglifyJS. `grunt`
+Using grunt to run JSHint and UglifyJS. `grunt`

 # Modules